 I remember way back in the early 90’s when my college roommate Melissa told me about her dining experience at a Moroccan restaurant during her vacation to Vancouver.
 It sounded amazing.
 She sat on pillows and ate exotic food with her hands.
 I said to myself.
 “I want to go to a Moroccan Restaurant.”
 Dave and I had plenty of opportunities over the years.
 We lived in Toronto and passed by the Sultan’s Tent many times.
 We always said “We should go out for Moroccan food one day.”
 We never did.

 It took us going all the way to Morocco to finally have our first proper Moroccan meal and let me tell you, we pulled out all the stops.
-It was during our travels through Europe as we lived like a local with HouseTrip that we decided to take a cooking class.
+It was during our travels through Europe as we lived like a local that we decided to take a cooking class.
 I mean what’s more living like a local than learning how to cook like a local right?

 Riyad El Cadi, Moroccan Cooking School